9 Books That Will Help You Grow As An Engineer And Producer

 In a business like recording, education never really ends.
 Technology is constantly changing, techniques get better and there’s always more to learn.
-Recording is truly an art, but to do it well you need the proper tools and that doesn’t necessarily mean fancy equipment.

 This book starts at the beginning, the recording process at its core.
 After all, if you do a great job recording vocals and instruments, it makes your job much easier because they already sound great.
 The book focuses on recording the best track possible regardless of the studio and equipment you’re working with.
 In this later edition, it also includes QR codes that take you to other resources online to further your education.
 You’ll have access to audio and video clips that will really bring their tips to life.
 The author, Bill Gibson, has been recording for over 35 years and has written 37 books about audio recording and production.
 He’s written books alongside Bruce Swedien and Quincy Jones and more.

 Anyone can plug in a mic and hit record, right?
 It’s mixing that’s the real mystery.
 Once considered an unteachable art, Bobby Owsinski likes to think he’s busted that myth.
 Used as a textbook at countless universities, the mixing process gets broken down into six different elements.
 Advanced techniques are explained using an easy-to-grasp method that is actually tangible.
 The book also includes interviews with top engineers and producers who explain some of their methods and philosophies.

 Bobby Owsinski has written over 20 books on recording and has mixed albums for Jimi Hendrix, The Who, Elvis Presley, Neil Young, Pantera, and countless other legends.
 He’s taught at Berklee College of Music and been featured on ABC, CNN, Mix Magazine, and EQ Magazine just to name a few.